Surface irrigation and pump-out tanks

 Secondary treated effluent can be discharged to the soil surface using drippers, whereas primary treated effluent must be discharged to subsurface effluent fields.

-The inlet to the pump-out tank (red arrow) sets the water level for the secondary treatment sumps.
-Learn about displacement, surge capacity and equilibrium water level.
+The inlet to the pump-out tank (red arrow) sets the water level for the preceding secondary treatment sumps (learn about displacement, surge capacity and equilibrium water level here »).

 The float switch turns the pump on before the water level in the tank reaches the inlet; and switches the pump off before the water level gets too low, ensuring the pump doesn't run dry.